Orbital resonance: Mean-motion resonances in the Solar System

 Substituting the data (from Wikipedia) one will get −0.7395° day−1, a value substantially different from zero.

-Actually, the resonance is perfect, but it involves also the precession of perijove (the point closest to Jupiter), $\dot\omega$.
+Actually, the resonance is perfect in the long term, but it involves also the precession of pericenter (the point closest to Jupiter), $\dot\omega$.
 The correct equation (part of the Laplace equations) is:

+Although even this at a given moment is not exactly zero, its long-term average is.